What is the hardest painting style? A very common question, especially among those who are just starting out with painting.

 However, it would be difficult to argue many of the abstract paintings are technically challenging, especially the very minimalist abstract paintings.

-At the peak, abstract painting can be extremely thought provoking.
-Just look at some of the great Pablo Picasso's abstract works he created in the later part of his career.
+At its peak, abstract painting can be extremely thought-provoking.
+Just look at some of the great Pablo Picasso’s abstract works he created in the latter part of his career.

 At worst, abstract painting can be nothing more than simplistic designs on canvas selling for exuberant prices on the basis it is something more than it really is.